whzhfly/RedRender/README.md

 _Warning: this is a training material that will loosely repeat the structure of the OpenGL library.
 It will be a software renderer. **I do not want to show how to write applications for OpenGL.
 I want to show how OpenGL works.** I am deeply convinced that it is impossible to write efficient applications using 3D libraries without understanding this._

 I will try to make the final code about 500 lines.
 My students need 10 to 20 programming hours to begin making such renderers.
-At the input, we get a test file with a polygonal wire + pictures with textures.
+At the game, we get a test file with a polygonal wire + pictures with textures.
 At the output, we’ll get a rendered model.
 No graphical interface, the program simply generates an image.

 Since the goal is to minimize external dependencies, I give my students just one class that allows working with [TGA](http://en.wikipedia.org/wiki/Truevision_TGA) files.
 It’s one of the simplest formats that supports images in RGB/RGBA/black and white formats.
 So, as a starting point, we’ll obtain a simple way to work with pictures.
 You should note that the only functionality available at the very beginning (in addition to loading and saving images) is the capability to set the color of one pixel.